mendix/MxPushNotifications/README.md

 ### Step 7 - Set up the administration pages

-Add `Apple Administration`, `GoogleAdministration`, and `Device_Overview` pages to the project navigation.
+Add `AppleAdministration`, `GoogleAdministration`, and `Device_Overview` pages to the project navigation.
 The `Apple Administration` and `GoogleAdministration` pages are used to configure your application to be able to reach the respective services (APNs and GCM) later on.
 The `Device_Overview` page is useful for testing purpose.

 > Note: don't forget to set the `Project security` -> `User roles` to include `PushNotifications.Administrator` role as part as the main `Administrator` role and `PushNotifications.User` role as part of the main `User` role.
 >